 Germination: In 1975, when farm owner Chris Kurth was a mere babe, his family moved to a nineteenth-century Sudbury farmhouse and started settling in.
 Chris grew up tending home gardens, fruit trees, and even a goat that was his elementary school's mascot.
 In 1998, after studying biology, philosophy, and environmental studies at Williams College, Farmer Chris started a ten-acre CSA farm on his parents' fields and named it Meadow Brook Farm.
 After four years of developing Meadow Brook he accepted a farm instructor's position at The Farm School in Athol, MA, during which time he met and married his wife Ana Sortun, chef/owner of Oleana restaurant and Sofra Bakery in Cambridge, MA, and Sarma mezze bar in Somerville, MA .
 The birth of Ana's and Chris' daughter Siena in 2005 spawned a new incarnation of the farm — Siena Farms.

-Growth: Over the last decade we've grown by five to ten acres per year to our current scale of 75 acres, and now serve our CSA members, restaurant accounts, and retail locations (year-round in Boston's South End and at the Boston Public Market, and seasonally at the Copley Farmers' Market).
-Last year, we launched our unique Kids' Share designed to get kids into the kitchen and connected to their food and farm.
-This year, we've started an exciting new program —preserving our own vegetables as pickles and sauces during the growing season, for our winter CSA and retail customers.
+Growth: Over the last decade we've grown to our current scale of 50 acres, and now serve our CSA members, restaurant clients, and retail locations (year-round in Boston's South End and at the Boston Public Market, and seasonally at the Copley Farmers' Market).
+In recent years, we launched our unique Kids' Farm Share designed to get kids into the kitchen and connected to their food plus our Market Card program as a hybrid CSA option for our retail customers to build a relationship with the farm.

 Harvest: Of course, we couldn't have achieved any of this without our dedicated staff and farm crew, wonderful customers, and many friends — so, thank you, Cheers, and Happy Eating!